 Sarcomas can start in any part of the body.
 The types of symptoms that people have from a sarcoma depend on where it starts.
 People with sarcoma may experience the following symptoms or signs.
-Sometimes, people with sarcoma do not have any of these changes.
-Or, the cause of a symptom may be a different medical condition that is not cancer.
+Symptoms are changes that you can feel in your body.
+Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
+Together, symptoms and signs can help describe a medical problem.
+Sometimes, people with sarcoma do not have any of the symptoms and signs described below.
+Or, the cause of a symptom or sign may be a medical condition that is not cancer.

 Because sarcoma can develop in flexible, elastic tissues or deep spaces in the body, the tumor can often push normal tissue out of its way as it grows.
 Therefore, a sarcoma may grow quite large before it causes symptoms.
 Eventually, it may cause pain as the growing tumor begins to press against nerves and muscles.